nicholasphair/nicholasphair.github.io/_posts/2025-02-14-AWSSigning_Curl.md

   "$URL"
 ```

-`AWS_ACCESS_KEY`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN` are probably
+Note, `AWS_ACCESS_KEY`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN` are
-not in your environment.
-If you have programatic access (via the CLI) to the
+probably not in your environment.
+You will need to set them.

+If you have programatic access (via the CLI) to the AWS account the API is in,
-AWS account the API is in, and your permissions are sufficient, you can use the
+and your permissions are sufficient, you can use the values in cached by the
-values in cached by the AWS CLI cache after a login.
+AWS CLI cache after a login.

 ```bash
 ls -lt ~/.aws/cli/cache